SteffeyDev/react-native-popover-view/README.md

 ## <a name="features"/>Popover Features
 * Extremely simple but also highly customizable
 * Moves to avoid keyboard
-* Ability to show from a view, from a rect, or float in center of screen
+* Ability to show from a view, from a rect, or floating
 * Adapts to changing content size
 * Automatically detects best placement on screen
 * Moves to stay visible on orientation change or when entering split-screen mode